-10 January 2013 Good vibrations from MEMS based energy harvester A team from the University of Cambridge's Centre for Smart Infrastructure and Construction has developed a mechanical amplifier that can convert ambient vibrations into electricity more effectively.
+10 January 2013 Good vibrations from MEMS based energy harvester A mechanical amplifier can convert ambient vibrations into electricity more effectively A team from the University of Cambridge's Centre for Smart Infrastructure and Construction has developed a mechanical amplifier that can convert ambient vibrations into electricity more effectively.
 The device is thought to have applications in condition monitoring of roads, bridges and tunnels, as well as powering wearable medical devices and extending the life of batteries in mobile phones.
 While self powered batteryless devices are not new , they have two key technical limitations: low output power density; and the mismatch between the narrow operational frequency bandwidth of conventional energy harvesters and the wideband nature of vibrations experienced by bridges, tunnels and roads.
 CSIC has addressed these issues by basing its harvester on a phenomenon known as parametric resonance.
 The energy harvesting device, consisting of a micro-cantilever structure and a transducer, can be created using MEMS technology.
 When force is applied to the cantilever perpendicular to the length instead of transversely, parametric resonance can be achieved, generating more energy from the same amount of vibration.
 Prototypes of MEMS and macroscale devices based on these principles are said to have demonstrated a significantly improved power output and a wider operational bandwidth relative to current devices.
 Author Graham Pitcher Comment on this article Websites www-smartinfrastructure.eng.cam.ac.uk/ Companies University of Cambridge This material is protected by Findlay Media copyright See Terms and Conditions.
 One-off usage is permitted but bulk copying is not.
 For multiple copies contact the sales team.
 Enjoy this story?
 People who read this article also read...
 NIDays 2013 NIDays is a technical conference designed specifically for ...
 Read Article Southern Manufacturing This year, Southern Manufacturing and Electronics is set to be ...
 Read Article XMOS raises another $26m Bristol based fabless semiconductor company XMOS has completed a ...
 Read Article Embedded survey results As the power of microcontrollers grows and the number of ...
 Read Article What you think about this article: Add your comments Name Email Comments Your comments/feedback may be edited prior to publishing.
 Not all entries will be published.
 Please view our Terms and Conditions before leaving a comment.